New Seahawks DC Clint Hurtt hasn’t forgotten ‘the village’ in New York that helped raise him

 There were 10 of them seated at a long table in private backroom at Ruth’s Chris Steak House in Cleveland.
 For all but one of them, it was their first time at the upscale restaurant.

-“Clint guided us,” said Briggs, the longtime head coach at Gates Chili.
+“Clint guided us,” said Briggs, the longtime coach at Gates Chili.
 “He was going through the hors d’oeuvres sand telling us, ‘We’ll get this and that.’
 Because none of us had ever ate at Ruth’s Chris before.
 It was pretty special, and you could tell he was happy to be able to take care of us.”

-Hurtt had made arrangements for Bazer, Cappotelli and their husbands, along with his old coaches, to come from Rochester to Cleveland ahead of the Seahawks’ game against the Browns in October 2019.
+Hurtt had made arrangements for Bazer, Cappotelli and their husbands, along with his former coaches, to come from Rochester to Cleveland before the Seahawks game against the Browns in October 2019.
 They got to spend much of the day Saturday with Hurtt.
 They watched the Seahawks’ walk-through practice that morning — spending a few minutes with coach Pete Carroll, who told the group Hurtt would be an NFL head coach one day — and then had a memorable meal together at the steakhouse.

 Hurtt footed the bill.

-“He treated us like royalty,” said Bazer, who ordered a filet mignon, and then tried to keep up with all the football chatter around the table.
+“He treated us like royalty,” said Bazer, who ordered a filet mignon and then tried to keep up with all the football chatter around the table.

 Briggs and Babiarz attend at least one Seahawks game per season, and Hurtt sets them up with sideline passes.
 It’s important for him, he says, to show his appreciation.